fuos/python-machine-learning-book-demo/README.md

-# ai_demo
+#Hi!
-just some machine learning demo
+just some machine learning demo from python-machine-learning-book